fbpx ...

 When watching a live stream, 67% of viewers feel that the most critical part is the quality of the video.

-OTT platforms at risk of losing roughly 25% of their revenue by using content of lower quality
+OTT platforms are at risk of losing roughly 25% of their revenue by using content of lower quality

 When watching a live stream, 67% of viewers feel that the most critical part is the quality of the video.

-OTT platforms at risk of losing roughly 25% of their revenue by using content of lower quality
+OTT platforms are at risk of losing roughly 25% of their revenue by using content of lower quality

 Buffering is down 41%, video start failures are down 33% year over year, and picture quality is up 25%.